-DLA Sourced Items: Items that are required to be sourced via Government source of supply.
-This includes categories such as CSI, FAT, etc. These items may be eligible for transition to commercial sourced if a 10% cost savings over the Standard Unit Price (SUP) is realized.
+DLA Sourced Items: Items that are required to be sourced via Government source of supply..
+These items may be eligible for transition to commercial sourced if a 10% cost savings over the Standard Unit Price (SUP) is realized.
+DLA Mandatory Sourced Items: Items that are required to be sourced via Government source of supply and are not eligible for transition to commercial sourced.
+These items are CSI, FAT, and DNA marking.